coderabbi/virtuoso/README.md

 each of our Composer/View associations, resulting in repetitive boilerplate code as our Service Providers proliferate.
 Alternately, we might choose to create a single Service Provider to register all of our Composer/View associations, but this merely simplifies our bootstrap files at the expense of an unwieldy Service Provider.
-Perhaps the best choice is to create a Service Provider for each View and within it register its View Composer associations, but this dramatically increases the indirection which already exists with View Composers.
-Quite simply, keeping View Composers separate from their registrations seems a wrongheaded approach.
+Perhaps the best choice is to create a Service Provider for each View and within it register its View Composer associations, but this requires a fair amount of boilerplate and dramatically increases the indirection which already exists with View Composers.

-This is the problem that Virtuoso is intended to solve.
-Virtuoso allows you to easily create simple, single-focused View Composers for your data and leverage composition when providing data to your Views by associating one or more View Composers with a single View via a "Composite Composer" as needed without any unnecessary indirection or repetitive boilerplate code - all of your Composer/View associations can be found in a single location and all without writing any new Service Providers!
+This is the challenge that Virtuoso is intended to meet.
+Virtuoso allows you to easily create simple, single-focused View Composers for your data and leverage composition when providing data to your Views by associating one or more View Composers with a single View via a "Composite Composer" as needed _without any unnecessary indirection or repetitive boilerplate code_ - all of your Composer/View associations can be found in a single location and all without writing any new Service Providers!

 ## Requirements